RichardZhu6/LNPDB/README.md

 ```

 To train and evaluate AGILE models, the contents of the Jupyter notebook, `LNPDB_AGILE_training.ipynb`, are as follows: (1) installation of requirements, (2) splitting data into test/train splits, (3) finetuning models on cross-validation splits, (4) generating LNPDB data feature descriptors, (5) evaluating models on AGILE and LNPDB data

+## Protonate Ionizable Lipids

+A Jupyter notebook in `/scripts/protonate_ionizable_lipids.ipynb` was used to protonate ionizable lipid SMILES.